 Valuing Personal Goodwill vs Enterprise Goodwill

 Goodwill represents the intangible value of your business above and beyond the value of the identified tangible assets.
 Tangible assets may include items such as land, equipment, and cash flows.
-The intangible value may include items such as copyrights, trademarks, brand recognition, reputation, customer/supplier relationships, contracts, among others.
-Goodwill can be separated into personal goodwill and enterprise goodwill.
+The intangible value may include items such as copyrights, trademarks, brand recognition, reputation, customer/supplier relationships, and contracts, among others.
+Goodwill can be separated into personal and enterprise goodwill.

 Depending on the purpose of the valuation, an analyst may or may not separate goodwill.
 In situations like divorce or selling your business, the separation of goodwill matters a great deal.
 However, for every business owner, understanding the difference between personal and enterprise goodwill can help add value to your business.

 Personal goodwill is the intangible value generated by the reputation of a business owner or other individual.
 The value is dependent solely on the personal characteristics of the individual rather than the characteristics of the business itself.
 This may include relationships, technical expertise or skills, personality, and reputation of the individual shareholder.
 These personal characteristics and relationships establish a revenue stream and help develop a customer base.